Washington, DC Internship Program (Summer)

 (Formerly CAS PO 321 / COM CM 556.)
 Focuses on the specialized forms of communication that political professionals use to win public support for their issues, candidates, and policy positions; and teaches concrete planning skills for those interested in influencing public policy using both inside and outside (or grassroots) strategies.
 Syllabus

-SMG SM 221: Probabilistic and Statistical Decision Making for Management (4)
+Questrom SM 221: Probabilistic and Statistical Decision Making for Management (4)

 (Sophomore requirement.
-Please note: Students may not receive credit for both SMG SM 221 and CAS EC 305.)
+Please note: Students may not receive credit for both Questrom SM 221 and CAS EC 305.)
 Exposes students to the fundamentals of probability, decision analysis, and statistics, and their application to business.
 Topics include probability, decision analysis, distributions, sampling, estimation, hypothesis testing, and chi-square.

 The Washington, DC Internship Program provides internship opportunities in almost every discipline, and students from all fields are encouraged to apply.
 All students are interviewed by the program directors and staff who guide students in their internship placements based on academic training, previous work experience, intellectual objectives, and unique Washington, DC opportunities.